slackapi/deno-slack-runtime/src/README.md

 3. Dispatching event payloads to individual functions by callback ID and running them (`src/dispatch-payload.ts`)

-This library has four modes of operation:
+This library has multiple modes of operation:

 1. Using `mod.ts` as the entrypoint, a directory containing function code files to be loaded at runtime must be provided as an argument.
 This directory must